 “I want to thank you again, Steven.
 This was really cool, really flattering.
 I appreciate you having me on your blog.
 I wish you the best, and thank you for this opportunity”.

 I, in turn, want to take the opportunity to thank him.
 It was exciting to read his responses to my questions and to understand his views and opinions on survival horror games and games in general, as well as other forms of horror.
 I appreciate him taking the time to answer my questions for the blog and I hope he enjoyed reading the full article.
 I also wish him all the best with the fourth season of Creepy Gaming, and with the Sticky Paddle Gaming Network.
-Be sure to like him on Facebook, follow him on Twitter, and as the man himself says, keep it sticky, stay creepy, and peace.
+Be sure to like him on Facebook, follow him on Twitter, and as the man himself says, keep it sticky, stay creepy, and peaceful.
 Here are the links to his channels and pages.

 The Sticky Paddle